foo290/resonate-beats/README.md

 # Customize your music player

-... docs will be updated soon...
+...further docs will be updated soon...